MicrosoftDocs/biztalk-docs/biztalk/core/configuring-validation-x12-transaction-set-settings.md

 ---
 description: "Learn more about: Configuring Validation (X12-Transaction Set Settings)"
-title: "Configuring Validation (X12-Transaction Set Settings) | Microsoft Docs" ms.custom: ""
+title: "Configuring Validation (X12-Transaction Set Settings)" ms.custom: ""
 ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 0245be7f-d212-43b1-bfef-cbcbd851b5c0
-caps.latest.revision: 17
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Configuring Validation (X12-Transaction Set Settings)
 The transaction set validation settings define how BizTalk Server validates the transaction sets received from a party.
 As part of validation settings you can specify which type of validation BizTalk Server will perform on an incoming interchange